Professional Master's Programs

-The Department of Computational Applied Mathematics and Operations Research at Rice University offers a Master of Computational and Applied Mathematics degree.
-We also jointly offer the multi-disciplinary Master of Computational Science and Engineering Degree degree.
+The Department of Computational Applied Mathematics and Operations Research at Rice University offers a Master of Computational and Applied Mathematics (MCAAM) degree and the Master of Industrial Engineering (MIE) degree.
+We also jointly offer the multi-disciplinary Master of Computational Science and Engineering (MCSE) degree.

 MCAAM Program

 The Master of Computational and Applied Mathematics (MCAAM) is an advanced, professional degree program designed for students interested in a technical career in industry or business.
 The MCAAM program provides students with a fundamental understanding of computational and applied mathematics tools that are essential to tackle complex problems in science, engineering and business.
-The MCAAM degree does not require a thesis.
+The MCAAM degree is a non-thesis degree.

 Admission to the MCAAM program is open to qualified students holding bachelor's degrees (or its equivalent) in engineering, mathematics, or the physical, biological or mathematical sciences.